Indian-American activist who yelled at Jeff Bezos arrested

 -

-Indian-American activist Priya Sawhney, who interrupted Amazon Founder and CEO Jeff Bezos' on-stage talk, was arrested on trespassing and burglary charges.
+Indian-American activist Priya Sawhney, who interrupted Amazon Founder and CEO Jeff Bezos' on-stage talk, has been arrested on trespassing and burglary charges, according to media reports.

 Sawhney, 30, rushed on stage during Amazon's "re:MARS" event here on Thursday and asked Bezos to do something about "chicken farms".

+Sawhney evaded event security, as well as some of Bezos' personal detail, which costs a reported USD 1.6 million per year, the BBC reported.

 "You are the world's richest man.
-You're the President of Amazon and you can help the animals," shouted Sawhney, asking Bezos to stop the abuses of animals in California farms.
+You're the President of Amazon and you can help the animals," shouted Sawhney, asking Bezos to stop the abuses of animals in California farms, the report said.

-According to an AP report, Sawhney's next court hearing is on July 15.
+Bezos and Jenny Freshwater, another Amazon executive on stage at the time, sat calmly as the woman was removed.

+A judge in Las Vegas says a California animal rights activist can be freed from jail without bail pending her next court date on felony charges for approaching Bezos, the world's richest man, on a conference stage, according to a media report.

 Sawhney is co-founder of Direct Action Everywhere (DXE), an international grassroots network of animal rights activists founded in 2013 in the San Francisco Bay Area.